Peruvian Law Expert

 counsel@albertomiranda.org

-To speed up your proposal, please include:
+To speed up the scoping review, please include:

-• Court deadline (and hearing date, if applicable)
+• Court deadline and hearing date, if applicable

-• Specific legal questions to be addressed
+• Specific Peruvian-law questions to be addressed

-• Brief background and relevant Peruvian connections
+• Brief factual background and relevant Peruvian connections

 Dr. Alberto Miranda - Peruvian Law Expert